JuliaDynamics/DynamicalSystems.jl/docs/src/chaos/basins.md

 # Basins of Attraction

+In this page we list several functions related with basins of attraction and their properties.
+In the example [Basins in Higher Dimensions](@ref) we try to apply every single function listed below, so check this for an example application of everything listed here!

+## Computing Basins of Attraction

 In DynamicalSystems.jl we provide performant methods for estimating basins of attraction of various attractors.
 The performance of these methods comes from a _constraint on a 2D plane_, as you will see below.